CartoDB/Windshaft-cartodb/docs/Map-API.md

 { c: 1, d: 2 }
 ```

-Notice UTF Grid and attributes endpoints need an intenger parameter, ``layer``.
+Notice UTF Grid and attributes endpoints need an integer parameter, ``layer``.
 That number is the 0-based index of the layer inside the mapconfig.
-So in this case 0 returns the UTF grid tiles/attributes for layer 0, the only layer in the example mapconfig.
+In this case, 0 returns the UTF grid tiles/attributes for layer 0, the only layer in the example mapconfig.
 If a second layer was available it could be returned with 1, a third layer with 2, etc.

 ### Create JSONP